West Ham end Man City's four-year hold on League Cup

 Phil Foden was the only man to miss from the spot as Mark Noble, Jarrod Bowen, Craig Dawson, Aaron Cresswell and Said Benrahma all found the net for David Moyes' men.

-Pep Guardiola characteristically named a strong side and will feel City should have continued their run of 21 League Cup games without defeat.
+"Nothing is eternal," said City boss Pep Guardiola.
+"We fought a lot to win and win and win this competition.

-Nathan Ake, John Stones, Ilkay Gundogan and Raheem Sterling all wasted big opportunities as the scoreline belied a contest which raged from one end to the other.
+"Four times in a row is a fantastic achievement and next season we come back to try and win it again."

-Tomas Soucek also side-footed wide two big chances to win the game for the hosts.
+Nathan Ake, John Stones, Ilkay Gundogan and Raheem Sterling all wasted big opportunities to extend City's 21-game unbeaten run in the competition as the scoreline belied a contest which raged from one end to the other.

 Foden was thrown on along with Jack Grealish in an attempt to win the game from Guardiola.